hanyu1774/helixgelion/README.md

 # nvimgelion-for-helix
-A colorscheme for the Helix code editor using colors from Evangelion This is a direct port of the nvimgelion colorscheme by nyngwang for Neovim.
+A colorscheme for the Helix code editor using colors from Evangelion.
+This is a direct port of the nvimgelion colorscheme by nyngwang for Neovim.
 * See original repo: [nyngwang/nvimgelion](https://github.com/nyngwang/nvimgelion)